-Family Biotic Index (FBI): SHEP field sampling results produced a score of 4.8 for the Locke Lake 'Below' site.
-This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
-This compares favorably to stream health scores from 2013 (5.6) and 2012 (5.6).
-This stream remains stable.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 5.7 for the Locke Lake 'Below' site.
+This score corresponds to a "Fair" rating on the Family Biotic Index stream health chart.
+The FBI trend appears stable.
+The dominating family, Chironomidae, has been prevalent for many years.
+Though the FBI scores are healthy, the heavy dominance of Chironomidae, along with low diversity, is not ideal.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-198 invertebrates were identified in this sample.
-This sample size is adequate.
+152 invertebrates were identified in this sample.
+This sample size is good.